 Where to Buy?

-You can Lactezin in local drug stores for PHP27 per pill.
+You can Lactezin in local drug stores for PHP260 for a pack of 8 pills.
 But bundles are also available in Lazada and Shopee.